somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

     version control (like `nix flake update --commit-lock-file`),
-3.  they give us an okay/fine built-in alternative to Nix Channels,[^channels] which we ought to discourage using because Channels as demonstrated by resources like the NixOS Manual are a very undeterministically designed concept that sticks out like a sore thumb once you're familiar with the ideas behind Flakes at least,
+3.  they give us an okay/fine built-in alternative to Nix Channels,[^channels] which we ought to discourage using because Channels (as demonstrated by resources like the NixOS Manual) are a very undeterministically designed concept that sticks out like a sore thumb once you're familiar with the ideas behind Flakes at least,
-4.  and they present an obvious entry-point to a Nix project, whereas otherwise the entry-point could be basically anything.[^default.nix] But if every project has a `flake.nix`, then you could just expect it somewhere like `project.nixosModules.default`, which sounds a lot better.
+4.  and they present an obvious entry-point to a Nix project, whereas otherwise the entry-point could be basically anything.[^default.nix] But if every project has a `flake.nix`, then you could just expect your NixOS module somewhere like `project.nixosModules.default`, which sounds a lot better.

 [^channels]:
     And when I say \"channels\", to be precise,